The Very Best Popsicle Molds

 Now to fill your popsicle mold, I think you’ll be surprised by all the recipes for popsicle molds using fruit, yogurt, or juice.

 This frozen yogurt with granola recipe is easy and a hit at my house.
-Martha offers a few other recipes she says won’t have your popsicles coming out of their molds like an ice cube (a big turn-off at our house).
-Here are some other quick ideas for delicious popsicles and here’s a recipe which claims adding gelatin makes a drip free popsicle.
+If you’re looking for more, here are a few of Martha’s most pinned popsicle recipes.
+Here is another idea for for delicious popsicles and here’s a recipe which claims adding gelatin makes a drip free popsicle.
 I’ll believe it when I see it.

 PS: Here’s a popsicle recipe just for adults, I’ll take mine in a rocket mold please.